-Once you have planned the logistics of your trip, you need packing tips for Peru!
+Once you have planned the logistics of your trip, you need to get packing for Peru!
 These are our tried and tested packing tips for Peru with kids.

 Don’t forget to apply for the little people’s passports early!
 Also, keep in mind that each country has different regulations in regards to the travel of minors.
 For example, in Australia permission to travel is given by both parents when you apply for the passport.
 However, in Peru if you are traveling without the child’s other parent, you need a specific letter giving you permission to take the child out of the country.

 In 2015 Australian parents are in the grip of an enormous vaccination debate as it’s increasingly popular to NOT vaccinate one’s children against basic childhood diseases.
 It is such a big issue the government has even proposed removing family benefits from those parents who don’t vaccinate!
 I am aware of the arguments against vaccination and question my decision to inject my gorgeous little 5-year-old with a number of extra vaccines.
 Then, on the other hand, the idea that Master L, with his propensity to eat dirt and whatever he encounters on the path, won’t be vaccinated, is just as alarming.

 I realize that I don’t plan to go unvaccinated so book in Miss M for her extra travelers’ shots.
 My final piece of advice – do it plenty of time prior to travel so the child’s body has time to recuperate.